 High-Yield Savings Accounts

-A high-yield savings account offers a beefier interest rate than the paltry national savings account average, which was 0.07% as of March 2018.
-Online, you can find high-yield savings accounts offering 1.0% APY or more.
-That beats the national average for a one-year CD, 0.32% APY, by a mile.
-And it’s not much lower than the one-year high-yield CDs we mentioned above.
+A high-yield savings account offers a beefier interest rate than the paltry national savings account average, which was 0.10% as of April.
+Online, you can find high-yield savings accounts offering up to 2.0% APY or more.
+That beats the national average for a one-year CD, 0.66% APY, by a mile.

 Of course, if you opt for a high-yield CD online or open one with a higher balance or longer term, a CD can still beat these accounts when it comes to APY.
 Savings accounts also offer a bit less certainty when it comes to interest since the rate can fluctuate with the market — good or bad.
 On the other hand, a traditional CD will have a fixed rate for its entire term.